December 2018, Israel

 Each year as we read this story I feel the emotional tensions, the highs, the lows and the anxiety.
 When Joseph finally reveals himself I find myself holding back the tears.
 When father Jacob hears that his son Joseph is alive, the emotions go through the ceiling.
 Each year I go through this emotional roller coaster and each year I feel something new.

-Joseph certainly annoyed and irritated his brothers; all this talk about dreams of greatness, that they would all come to bow low to him, certainly did not endear him to anyone.
-Their desire to put him in his place is understandable but they went too far. they sold him into slavery, brought their father his coat of many colors drenched in blood and suggested that "a wild beast much have devoured him".
+Joseph certainly annoyed and irritated his brothers; all this talk about dreams and greatness, that they would all come to vow low to him, certainly did not endear him to anyone.
+Their desire to put him in his place is understandable but they went too far.
+They sold him into slavery, brought their father his coat of many colors drenched in blood and suggested that "a wild beast must have devoured him."

-In doing so the real victim here was their father Jacob.
-And yet, he too was not totally blameless, as King David himself was rebuked for not disciplining his son Avshalom, so too Jacob should have tried to handle Joseph a little better.
+In doing so the real victim here is their father Jacob.
+And yet, he too was not totally blameless, as King David himself was rebuked for not discipling his son Avshalom, so too Jacob should have tried to handle Joseph a little better.
 The family clearly had some issues to deal with.

 All these years the brothers saw their father aging, yet never getting over the loss of Joseph, why did no one tell him the truth, that Joseph was not killed but in fact sold?
 Why was no attempt made to locate Joseph?